Laura Daniel-Davis

-Laura Daniel-Davis is an American government official who is the nominee to serve as assistant secretary of the interior for land and minerals management in the Biden administration.
+Laura Daniel-Davis is a former American government official who served as acting deputy secretary of the interior, following the resignation of Tommy Beaudreau.

 Education

 Daniel-Davis earned a Bachelor of Arts degree in political science and government from Wake Forest University in Winston-Salem, North Carolina.

 Career

 Daniel-Davis worked as a senior policy and business development manager at Latham & Watkins.
-From 2007 to 2009, she was the Deputy Chief of Staff for then-Congressman Mark Udall from Colorado.
-She then joined the United States Department of the Interior during the Obama Administration, serving as associate deputy secretary and chief of staff.
+From 2007 to 2009, she was the deputy chief of staff for then-congressman Mark Udall from Colorado.
+She then joined the United States Department of the Interior during the Obama administration, serving as associate deputy secretary and chief of staff.
 From 2018 to 2020, she was the vice president of the National Wildlife Federation for conservation strategy and later worked as Chief of Policy and Advocacy for the organization.
-At the start of the Biden Administration, Daniel-Davis was selected as principal deputy assistant secretary of the interior for land and minerals management.
+At the start of the Biden administration, Daniel-Davis was selected as principal deputy assistant secretary of the interior for land and minerals management.

+On October 31, 2023, Daniel-Davis was appointed as acting deputy secretary of the interior, succeeding Tommy Beaudreau.